Thesis by Publication

 Finally, it is important to stress that when an initial individual study plan is based on a thesis by publication, there are no obstacles for switching the initially planned compilation format into classical, monograph thesis, in case that the later one becomes more feasible at the particular moment.

-Not more than one paper can be published in journals in the Republic of Croatia.”
+A maximum of one paper may be published in journals in the Republic of Croatia. ..."